MicrosoftDocs/winui-api/microsoft.ui.input/inputlightdismissaction.md

 ## -remarks

+Examples of actions that trigger a light dismiss include:

+- The window loses activation.
+- The user presses the 'escape' key while the window has focus.
+- The user presses the 'alt' key while the window has focus.
+- The window receives app commands such as `APPCOMMAND_BROWSER_HOME`, `APPCOMMAND_BROWSER_BACKWARD`, `APPCOMMAND_BROWSER_FORWARD`, or `APPCOMMAND_BROWSER_REFRESH`.
+- The window receives a `WM_HOTKEY` message.

 If the window associated with an InputLightDismissAction is destroyed, the InputLightDismissAction object will be implicitly disposed.
-See the [InputObject](inputobject.md#behavior-when-disposed) for more detail.
+See [InputObject](inputobject.md) for more detail.

 ## -see-also

 ## -examples

 The following example shows how to create a context-menu-styled  AppWindow and close it when the light dismiss event is raised.

 ```csharp
 AppWindow appWindow = AppWindow.Create(AppWindowConfiguration.CreateForContextMenu());